pippim/pippim.github.io/_posts/2018/2018-06-16-Can-I-remap-the-Caps-Lock-key-to-play-audio?.md

 ```

-**VLC** won't recognize media keys: [https://askubuntu.com/questions/48393/how-to-make-the-keyboard-media-keys-to-work-with-vlc-globall](https://askubuntu.com/questions/48393/how-to-make-the-keyboard-media-keys-to-work-with-vlc-globall)y even when built into the keyboard.
+**VLC** won't recognize media keys: [How to make the keyboard media keys to work with VLC globally?](How to make the keyboard media keys to work with VLC globally?)y even when built into the keyboard.
 Therefor the custom keyboard shortcut to XF86AudioPlay is useless with `xdotool`.

 ----------

 ## Setting custom keyboard shortcuts from command line

-This Q&A discusses how to set custom keyboard shortcuts from the command line: [https://askubuntu.com/questions/597395/how-to-set-custom-keyboard-shortcuts-from-terminal](https://askubuntu.com/questions/597395/how-to-set-custom-keyboard-shortcuts-from-terminal)
+This Q&A discusses how to set custom keyboard shortcuts from the command line: [How to set custom keyboard shortcuts from terminal?](How to set custom keyboard shortcuts from terminal?)

 ----------